×

 Job Tracker fields MapReduce instructions from client apps and interacts with NameNodes to return data location and metadata.
 Task Trackers field instructions from the Job Tracker and execute them on the DataNode’s files.

-4 Limitations of Hadoop
+4 Limitations of Apache Hadoop

 Despite its many benefits, Hadoop also has certain limitations.
 These include: